bsmith89/StrainFacts-manuscript/doc/submission.md

 parameterization—StrainFacts' accuracy was more stable across the 1x and 1.5x parameterizations.
-It should be noted that since strain genotypes are only inferred for SNP sites, in real-world analyses the genome-wide genotype reconstruction error will likely be much lower than this Hamming distance.
+It should be noted that since strain genotypes are only inferred for SNP sites, the genome-wide genotype reconstruction error (which includes invariant sites) will likely be much lower than this Hamming distance.
-We examine the relationship between genotype distances and average nucleotide identity (ANI) in the Supplementary [@Fig:dist-vs-ani].
+We examine the relationship between genotype distances and average nucleotide identity (ANI) in Supplementary [@Fig:dist-vs-ani] in order to contextualize our simulation results for those more familiar with ANI comparisons.

-To expand our performance comparison to a second tool designed for strain inference, we also ran MixtureS on a subset of these simulations.
+To expand our performance comparison to a second tool designed for strain inference, we also ran MixtureS on a subset of the simulations.
-MixtureS estimates strain genotype and relative abundance on each metagenotype individually, and therefore does not leverage variation in strain abundance across samples.
+MixtureS estimates strain genotype and relative abundance on each metagenotype individually and therefore does not leverage variation in strain abundance across samples.
-We found that it performed poorly on our benchmarks (see Supplementary [@Fig:accuracy-with-mixtureS]).
+We found that it performed worse than Strain Finder and Strain Facts on the benchmarks (see Supplementary [@Fig:accuracy-with-mixtureS]).

 Overall, these results suggest that StrainFacts is capable of state-of-the-art performance with respect to several different scientific objectives in a